cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 - Time-to-Live (TTL)
 - CRUD Operations
 - Determine RU Costs of each database operation
+- Bulk Loads with a "Spike" profile
+- Bulk Deletes with a "Spike" profile
-- Bulk Loads to consume less RU
+- Bulk Loads with a "Flatter" profile to consume less RUs
-- Bulk Deletes to consume less RU
+- Bulk Deletes with a "Flatter" profile to consume less RUs
+- Summary of Best Practices

 ## Setup